nvaccess/nvda/projectDocs/dev/buildingNVDA.md

 While simply testing or committing changes, it may be faster usually just doing `scons source` as user documentation will change each time the revision number changes.

-You can speed up scons calls by appending the `--all-cores` parameter to the call, however note that output will be scrambled:
+You can speed up scons calls by appending the `--all-cores` or `-j N` (where `N` is the number of cores to use) parameter to the call, however note that this can cause errors, and output will be scrambled:

 ```cmd
 scons source --all-cores
 ```

+If you are experiencing errors building NVDA with threading enabled, please force a serial build with the `-j 1` parameter.
+This will make tracking down the issue much easier, and may even resolve it.

 ## Running the Source Code